 Blows, after effects, swellings; this remedy after Ferric phosphate.
-Boils; to blight the swelling before matter forms; also externally, see page i.
+Boils; to blight the swelling before matter forms; also externally, Bones, diseased, broken, dislocated, this in alternation with the chief remedy when there is swelling of the parts.
+See page i.

 Bronchitis, second stage, when thick white phlegm forms.

 Bruises, if swelling, after the use of Ferric phosphate.